When Debt Collectors Come Calling and You Don’t Owe the Money

 “Unless you notify this office within 30 days after receiving this notice that you dispute the validity of this debt or any portion thereof, this office will assume the debt is valid.
 If you notify our office in writing within 30 days from receiving this notice that you dispute the validity of this debt or any portion thereof, this office will obtain verification of the debt.”

-Upon receipt of your letter, the collector must stop contacting you unless and until it can substantiate the debt.
+After receiving of your letter disputing the debt, the collector must stop contacting you unless and until it can substantiate the debt.
 Your letter of dispute should be sent to the collector by certified mail, return receipt requested.
 You may want to ask for validation of the following types of information if you don’t believe you owe the money:

 - A full itemization of the debt, including a breakdown of the total principal, interest, fees, and other charges.

-- The service or merchandise provided for the debt.
+- The service or merchandise purchased with the debt.

 - The full name and address of the debtor at the time the debt was incurred and the last four digits of the debtor’s Social Security number.